Hopfian wreath products and the stable finiteness conjecture: Stable finiteness

+\begin{proof} One direction is clear.
+Converesly, for fixed $p$, direct finiteness of $\mathbb{F}_p[\Gamma]$ for every group $\Gamma$ implies stable finiteness of $\mathbb{F}_p[\Gamma]$ for every group $\Gamma$, by Theorem \ref{thm:df:equivalence}.
+Corollary \ref{cor:kaplansky:Fp} then implies stable finiteness of $\mathbb{F}[\Gamma]$ for every field $\mathbb{F}$ of characteristic $p$ and every group $\Gamma$.
+Finally, the characteristic zero case follows from Theorem \ref{thm:df:char0}. \end{proof}

 \begin{remark} The first statement of Proposition \ref{prop:LE} allows to show, with a similar argument, that the zero-divisor and idempotent conjectures over field of characteristic $p$ reduce to the case of finite fields of characteristic $p$.
-See \cite[Section 3.4.3]{malman} for an alternative argument in the case of the zero-divisor conjecture.
+See \cite[Section 3.4.3]{malman} for an argument covering the zero-divisor conjecture.
 But to reduce to $\mathbb{F}_p$ specifically, we crucially exploit the flexibility of changing the degree of the matrix algebras, and this is allowed by the stable finiteness conjecture only. \end{remark}

-We start by making some reductions for the proof of Proposition \ref{prop:LE}.
-For $\mathbb{F}$ a field, we let $\overline{\mathbb{F}}$ denote the algebraic closure of $\mathbb{F}$.
-The next lemma shows that we may replace local embeddings into the class of finite fields by local embeddings into a single field.

-\begin{lemma} If $\mathbb{F}$ is a finite field of characteristic $p$, then $\overline{\mathbb{F}}$ locally embeds into finite fields of characteristic $p$. \end{lemma}